grscheller/scheller-linux-archive/notes/makeNotes.md

 ## GNU Make
-This document is intended to be concise reference with examples and advice on makefile best practices.
+This document is intended to be a concise reference with examples and advice on makefile best practices.
 It is not to be considered a make tutorial.
-For more complete documentation see the [GNU Make documentation](https://www.gnu.org/software/make/).
+For more complete documentation see the official [GNU Make documentation](https://www.gnu.org/software/make/).

 ### Automtic variables